-Learn About Being an Administrative Assistant
+Learn About Skills and Duties of an Administrative Assistant

 What does an administrative assistant do?